-Bristol-Myers Squibb is a global BioPharma company focused on Our Mission to discover, develop and deliver innovative medicines to patients with serious diseases.
+Bristol Myers Squibb is a global biopharma company focused on Our Mission to discover, develop and deliver innovative medicines to patients with serious diseases.
 By adhering to local, regional, and national requirements for clinical trial disclosure, we are committed to publicly sharing information on the clinical trials we conduct, regardless of the outcome, as described below.
 We also believe in providing access to clinical trial information to researchers who seek to advance science.
 We are committed to providing access that also protects patient privacy, respects the integrity of national regulatory systems and maintains incentives for those who invest in biomedical research.
 Our internal disclosure procedures are routinely audited to ensure adherence to this commitment.

-Registration of Clinical Trials
+Registration of clinical trials

-In 2003, Bristol-Myers Squibb implemented a policy for registering clinical trials on public databases.
-Bristol-Myers Squibb is committed to registering all Phase I-IV interventional trials, conducted in any geographic location, on applicable registries including ClinicalTrials.gov and EU Clinical Trials Register prior to the first patient being enrolled.
+In 2003, Bristol Myers Squibb implemented a policy for registering clinical trials on public databases.
+Bristol Myers Squibb is committed to registering all Phase I-IV interventional trials, conducted in any geographic location, on applicable registries including ClinicalTrials.gov and EU Clinical Trials Register prior to the first patient being enrolled.

-Compliance with PhRMA-EFPIA Principles
+Compliance with PhRMA-EFPIA principles

 We are aligned with the PhRMA and EFPIA Principles for Responsible Clinical Trial Data Sharing and support enhanced transparency and sharing of clinical trial data with researchers, clinical trial participants, regulators and patient advocates.

-Bristol-Myers Squibb will post the clinical study report (CSR) synopses of completed studies conducted on marketed products on BMS.com within 24 months of trial completion.
+Bristol Myers Squibb will post the clinical study report (CSR) synopses of completed interventional studies conducted on US and EU marketed products in approved indications on BMS.com within a reasonable amount of time.
 The CSR synopses will also be posted for any trial conducted on an investigational product whose development program has been discontinued, provided that investigational product has been given to at least one patient in the trial.